-J. Robert "Jimmy" Moore is a stage director and actor from San Antonio, Texas.
+J. Robert "Jimmy" Moore is a stage director and actor based in San Antonio, Texas.
 Over the last fifteen years, Jimmy has earned theatrical credits with companies across the country.
 Today, he serves as the Executive and Artistic Director for The Classic Theatre of San Antonio.

 Jimmy holds a B.F.A. in Production and Performance and an M.F.A. in Directing from Texas State University, where his research focused on Camp Theatre, Musical Theatre, and Shakespeare performance.
 Additionally, he has studied with the Royal Shakespeare Company in Stratford, and Shakespeare’s Globe Theater, and the Royal Academy of Dramatic Arts, in London, England.

 Before returning to graduate school, Jimmy worked as an actor and special events coordinator in New York City.

 Jimmy served as the Artistic Director for Zilker Theater Productions' 2018 60th Anniversary Season, introducing new initiatives like expanded educational programming, holiday caroling, and enhanced donor experiences, culminating in the rock-and-roll musical All Shook Up.
-He is also a founding member of UnStaged Theatre Company, which produces live theatre in uncommon spaces.
-The Matinee, a collection of Zoom comedy shorts, debuted in July 2020 during the COVID-19 pandemic.
+He is also a founding member of UnStaged Theatre Company, which produced The Matinee, a collection of Zoom comedy shorts, debuting in July 2020 during the COVID-19 pandemic.